Mte90/facebook-direct-links/README.md

 This extension is based on the code of a Greasemonkey script by [Phillip Berndt](http://www.pberndt.com/) and ported as WebExtensions with other features.

+**NOTE: A April 2023, Facebook change a lot about the link tracking.
+Now is doing the majority server side so the extension works only on external links that are written the post, not the one in the preview.**

 # What

 In every external link on Facebook there is link with a redirect and is very boring other than they track you.